twse/random-stuff/Readable Fonts/Central European.md

 ### Yugoslavian - Typed as usual on Yugoslavian keyboards
 These can be written when used with CP113.

 Kasim Terzić wrote the pay shareware program Convert It (1995) for conversion of text encodings in Croatian language.
-Documentation is in Croatian only.
+The documentation is in Croatian only.

 Tomislav Bronzin wrote the pay shareware program TIPKA (1995) for changing the VGA font to add Croatian characters and changing the keyboard.
 When uninstalling in DOSBox with `/de`, it will disable the virtual keyboard.
-Documentation is in Croatian only.
+The documentation is in Croatian only.
 (There is a version of TIPKA for Windows called TipkaWin.)

 Vedran Gačo wrote the pay shareware font editor GWD Font Editor (1995).
 This product includes a CPI file for use with DOS with Croatian characters in various encodings with all docs in Croatian and has an English user interface.

 Domagoj Klepac wrote the pay shareware program Crovert (1996) for conversion of text encodings written in Croatian language.
-Documentation is in Croatian only. (ported to OS/2 by Hrvoje Bartolin)
+The documentation is in Croatian only. (ported to OS/2 by Hrvoje Bartolin)

 [hrSlova page](http://www.blagi.net/hrslova/hrslovpl.html) with file, font, keyboard, printer and screen utilities from Zdravko Blagdan, in Croatian only / samo v Hrvatski.

 ### Romanian/Moldavian (cedilla!) - Typed as usual on Romanian/Moldavian keyboards
-Some programs as [UniPad](http://www.unipad.org/) use the cedilla in s and t which is inacceptable.
+Some programs as [UniPad](http://www.unipad.org/) use the cedilla in s and t.

 ### Albanian - Typed as usual on Albanian keyboards
 Mac users will appreciate that the Apple US encoding has to be used for writing.